mikhailtheprogramma/safeheap/README.md

 > As the project is not yet ready and in its early infancy, it is NOT RECOMMENDED to implement any library features into your project.

 # SafeHeap Library
-Memory security implementations in compliance with POSIX for linux systems.
+Safeheap is an ISO/POSIX C compliant library compatible for Linux kernel systems.
+The library provides memory security implementations allowing users to protect sensitive memory during storing and handling.

 ## Project
 The safeheap library is currently maintained by @mikhailuwu (https://github.com/mikhailuwu) at the repository https://github.com/mikhailuwu/safeheap.
+The project is still in early development and considered not yet ready for application.

 ## Purpose
 This README does not provide any extensive documentation to the usage of the safeheap library.
 Instead, please refer to the documentation in doc/safeheap-documentation.pdf.